ymmah/bitcoin-maintainer-tools/bin/README.md

 The upstream url and branch can be given as options.

 It follows the most straightforward configuration path as described by `doc/build_unix.md` in `https://github.com/bitcoin/bitcoin`.
-If a non-default configuration is required, manual configuration is still probably the best option.
+If a non-default configuration is required, manual configuration is the best option.

 clang\_format.py
 ================

-Provides a set of subcommands that use the `clang-format` tool to operate on on source files.
+Provides a set of subcommands for using the `clang-format` tool to operate on on source files.

 clang\_format.py report
 -----------------------
-Generates a report with metrics on the target repository or particular files.
+Generates a report with format metrics on the target repository or particular files.

 clang\_format.py check
 -----------------------
-Validates that the target repository or particular files match a particular style.
+Validates that the target repository or particular files match a particular format.

 clang\_format.py format
 -----------------------